This chapter is susceptible to change:

 “So, Craeft Proudhill and…Vel…Vely…” The man attempted to pronounce her name, floundering several times as the sounds left his lips.
 “Velee…”

-“Veliane Tishan.”
+“Veliane Tweneboah.”
 She uttered the words, her voice softer than he expected.
 It had a bit of a hard edge to it though.
 Must not have been the first time someone struggled with her name.
 Then again, Craeft hadn’t even remembered her name, so he knew he had no right to say anything about it.

 Having been around his mother as she sold runes to customers that traveled through Athsbane had provided him with a wide berth of information on peoples, something that he knew no school could teach.
-However, he didn’t have that much information on the archipelago, as it was farther to the west than Fleabar was, and not many merchants came from there.
+However, he didn’t have that much information on the Islands, as it was farther to the west than Fleabar was, and not many merchants came from there.

-“Iquizon.”
+“Sikako.”
 She ground out, Craeft having to strain his ears just to hear her.
 The Knight seemed to suffer no inconvenience, replying with a boisterous tone.

 “One of the smaller ones eh?”
 Sir Finguine said.
-“Bet it has that nice beach weather.
+“Probably has that nice beach weather.
 Shame I haven’t been able to head that far west in a couple years, but,” He sighed, running his hands through his long blonde hair that was tied in a ponytail, the longest part reaching the middle of his back.
 “Duty calls.
 A concept you both will become intimately familiar with soon enough.”

 “Speaking of duty, Sir Finguine,” Craeft asked, “Where will you be taking us?”
 His tone was colored with a bit of excitement, even with the bit of fear and doubt lingering in his heart.
 He would finally be able to prove himself, to prove that he was worth far more than just some unwanted child from a noble family, and make his mother proud.

 And after a lifetime of poverty, the pay certainly wouldn’t hurt either.